2015 Clemson Tigers men's soccer team

-The 2015 Clemson Tigers men's soccer team represents Clemson University during the 2015 NCAA Division I men's soccer season.
-The Tigers are led by head coach Mike Noonan, in his sixth season.
-They play home games at Riggs Field.
+The 2015 Clemson Tigers men's soccer team represented Clemson University during the 2015 NCAA Division I men's soccer season.
+The Tigers were led by head coach Mike Noonan, in his sixth season.
+They played home games at Riggs Field.
 Riggs Field celebrated its 100-year anniversary this year, in October.
-This is team's 55th season playing organized men's college soccer and their 28th playing in the Atlantic Coast Conference.
+This was the team's 55th season playing organized men's college soccer and their 28th playing in the Atlantic Coast Conference.